Trader’s Notebook

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures continued to rise during the session, reaching into the 5640s.
+The S&P 500 futures rose during the session, reaching 5840 and then pulling back slightly.

 9:35 a.m.
 New York time